 Fair Trade Campus

-Acadia is working with our partners to become a Fair Trade Campus by September 2017.
-This would make Acadia the first university in the Maritimes to earn the designation from the Canadian Fair Trade Network.
+Acadia was designated a Fair Trade Campus in September 2017 becoming the first university in the Maritimes to earn the designation from the Canadian Fair Trade Network.

 The Fair Trade Campus program recognizes colleges and universities demonstrating a strong commitment to Fair Trade.
 Fair trade is an alternative approach to business, based on partnerships between producers and consumers.
 Farmers receive a minimum price, improved terms, and a social premium that helps improve their lives and enables them to plan for their future.

 To earn the designation Acadia met a variety of requirements for the national program such as:

 - All coffee, three teas, and one chocolate Fair Trade certified product must be provided in all food service locations.

 - Develop an education program to raise awareness about Fair Trade.